alainchmt/CertifyingInvariantsNF/README.md

 # Formally certifying invariants of number fields in Lean
 This extends the work in [RingOfIntegersProject ](https://github.com/alainchmt/RingOfIntegersProject).
 In addition to verifying the ring of integers of number fields, this project aims to certify the discriminant, signature, the class group structure, and class number of number fields.
+We can also certify generators of the group of units modulo $p$-th powers.

 This is work in progress.